AbePralle/FSync/README.md

 # FSync
 Console utility to sync one folder with another.
+New and modified source files are copied to the destination and any destination files that do not exist in the source are deleted.

 ## Version
 - v1.0.1 - November 5, 2020